dprojects/Woodworking/README.md

 # Description

 This is Woodworking workbench for FreeCAD.

+![MagicPanels](https://raw.githubusercontent.com/dprojects/Woodworking/master/Screenshots/MagicPanels.gif)

+***Note:***

+It has been created because of my woodworking and coding hobby.
+Everything started from [getDimensions](https://github.com/dprojects/getDimensions/commits/master) project long time ago.
+I wanted to have simple cut-list for chipboards order and I found FreeCAD with low-level hardware requirements and ability to implement this cut-list.
+Now it has been transformed into whole Woodworking workbench.

+Currently the Woodworking workbench is one-man project, mostly private but I share it with others.
+There is no huge coorporation behind it, so this workbench may not be so advanced like well-paid projects, there is no 24/7 support plans to buy.

+Also, for now it is not possible for me to record all the Woodworking workbench features.
+It would probably takes several hours and I don't want to run special youtube channel for that and record tutorials only.
+I feel better creating code, making quality improvements, solving problems, inventing new things and prototyping, not making tutorials.
+Sorry, for that.

 # Main features

-![MagicPanels](https://raw.githubusercontent.com/dprojects/Woodworking/master/Screenshots/MagicPanels.gif)

-* [Magic Panels](#magic-panels) - allow to create woodworking project more quickly, especially simplifies the positioning process and thickness recognition.
+* ***Magic Panels*** - allow to create woodworking project more quickly, especially simplifies the positioning process and thickness recognition.
 You see clearly where is the thickness in object property window, so it can be changed quickly, if needed.
+If you have problems with "side effect", I mean pure magic ;-), of Magic Panels, please use `magicManager` to preview panel before creation.
 * [Fully parametric examples](https://github.com/dprojects/Woodworking/tree/master/Examples) - you can adopt it to your current project, merge them, without designing from scratch e.g. bookcase.
 You can also add decoration, if needed.
 * [getDimensions](https://github.com/dprojects/getDimensions) - allows to create spreadsheet with dimensions to cut, cutlist, BOM.
 * [sheet2export](https://github.com/dprojects/sheet2export) - allows to export spreadsheets to chosen file format.